 Second-generation Latino youths are more likely to carry a weapon (8% versus 3%), to have become involved in a fight (16% versus 7%) or to have been threatened by a weapon (10% versus 5%).
 Second-generation Latinos also are more likely than their foreign-born peers to say they have been questioned by police (26% versus 15%).

 These generational differences sharpen when a slightly different analytic question is asked: What percentage of second-generation Latinos have direct experience in the past year with any of the three risky behaviors tested in the survey?

-Overall, young second-generation Latinos are twice as likely as young immigrants to say they had experienced at least one of the three risky behaviors in the past year (22% versus 11%) and more than three times as likely to say they have experienced two or more (11% versus 3%).
+Overall, young second-generation Latinos are twice as likely as young immigrants to say they had experienced at least one of the three risky behaviors in the past year (22% versus 11%) and almost than three times as likely to say they have experienced two or more (11% versus 4%).

 The High-Risk Years

 Even within the relatively narrow 16-to-25 age range targeted in this survey, experience with risky behaviors varies sharply by age.